Viktirr/AHK-MRB/README.md

 # AHK-MRB
 AutoHotkey - Multiple Replay Buffers for OBS

 This script is meant to save you some time during editing by only saving the amount of time you think is necessary for a clip, on the fly.
-You could also use it to upload the clips directly to YouTube or any other platform without wasting your time trimming it out.
+You could also use it to upload the clips directly to YouTube or any other platform without wasting time trimming it out.

 ## Usage
 Saving videos is simple, the default controls include: